2D Code Printing

 The rise of 2D codes in packaging

-As global supply chains evolve, 2D codes are rapidly becoming the new standard for product identification and traceability.
+As global supply chains evolve, 2D codes are becoming the new standard.
+In particular, they improve product identification and traceability.

-GS1 Sunrise 2027 is accelerating the use of 2D codes on consumer products.
+GS1 Sunrise 2027 is accelerating the use of two-dimensional codes on consumer products.
 This initiative sets a global target for all retail point-of-sale systems to accept 2D barcodes by the end of 2027.

 Read more about Sunrise 2027 and printing GS1 codes